adubredu/Realsense.jl/README.md

 # Realsense.jl

 ## Installation
-0. Install the Intel Realsense ROS package: `sudo apt-get install ros-melodic-realsense2-camera`
+0. Install ROS and install the Intel Realsense ROS package: `sudo apt-get install ros-melodic-realsense2-camera`
 1. Open your Julia REPL by typing  `julia` in your terminal.
 2. Press `]` on your keyboard to enter the package manager
 3. Enter command `add https://github.com/adubredu/Realsense.jl` and press